hongsukchoi/hongsukchoi.github.io/README.md

 ### **Introduction**

 I will begin my PhD in the EECS department at UC Berkeley as part of the BAIR program this fall (2024)!
-I have the privilege of potentially being advised by [Angjoo Kanazawa](https://people.eecs.berkeley.edu/~kanazawa/) and Jitendra Malik.
+I have the privilege of potentially being advised by [Angjoo Kanazawa](https://people.eecs.berkeley.edu/~kanazawa/) and [Jitendra Malik](https://people.eecs.berkeley.edu/~malik/).
 My research interests span a wide range of topics in machine learning and computer vision, and I aim to focus more on robotics during my PhD journey!
-Previously, I was advised by [Kyoung Mu Lee](https://cv.snu.ac.kr/index.php/kmlee/).
+Previously, I was advised by [Kyoung Mu Lee](https://cv.snu.ac.kr/index.php/kmlee/) and worked with [Gyeongsik Moon](https://mks0601.github.io/).
 I first authored 7 papers out of 11 total papers (ex.
 CVPR, ICLR, ICRA) and filed 3 patents, most completed during my 2 years in a Master's program.
 Please refer to my **[CV](./CV_Hongsuk_Choi.pdf)** for more information.

 <br>